-Therefore, the tests described above to determine when duties imposed by a test claim statute are "necessary to implement" a ballot measure both apply to this situation.
-Because the California Constitution, as amended by Proposition 14, calls for all voters to be permitted to vote for any candidate, except presidential or party committee candidates, counties would be required, "even in the absence of" the test claim statutes, to provide the list of candidates for voter-nominated office to all voters (i.e., to include voter-nominated offices in the nonpartisan ballot).
-In addition, the amendments made to sections 13102 and 13110 were a matter of "no true choice" for the Legislature; the Proposition 14 findings and declarations called for a "single primary ballot," as noted above, but also stated that "[t]his act makes no change in current law as it
+Therefore, the two tests described above to determine when duties imposed by a test claim statute are "necessary to implement" a ballot measure both apply to this situation.
+Because the California Constitution, as amended by Proposition 14, requires all voters to be permitted to vote for any candidate, except in the case of presidential or party committee offices, counties would be required, "even in the absence of" the test claim statutes, to provide the list of candidates for voter-nominated office to all voters (i.e., to include voter-nominated offices in the nonpartisan ballot).
+In addition, the amendments made to sections 13102 and 13110 were a matter of "no true choice" for the Legislature; the Proposition 14 findings and declarations called for a "single primary ballot," as noted above, but also stated that "[t]his act makes no change in current law as it relates to presidential primaries..." and "[p]olitical parties may also adopt such rules as they see fit for the selection of party officials..."
+Therefore, the amendments to sections 13102 (adding "voter-nominated" offices to the nonpartisan ballot provided to all voters) and 13110 (providing for political party committee and presidential candidates to remain on a separate partisan ballot) implemented Proposition 14 as a matter of "no true choice."